-Under Regulation 31 of the Local Government Pension Scheme Regulations 2013, the Council may award additional pension of not more than £6,500 a year (as at 1 January 2016) in exceptional and justifiable circumstances.
+Under Regulation 31 of the Local Government Pension Scheme Regulations 2013, the Council may award additional pension of not more than £6,822 a year (as at 1 April 2018) in exceptional and justifiable circumstances.

-- 2.10.2 The Council does not operate a policy of making any specific or general payment to its chief officers on their ceasing to hold office or to be employed by the Council but it may, where appropriate, agree to waive contractual notice. - 2.10.3 Any other forms of severance payment falling outside these provisions must be authorised by or on behalf of the Full Council.
+2.10.2 The council does not operate a policy of making any specific or general payment to its chief officers on their ceasing to hold office or to be employed by the council but it may, where appropriate, agree to waive or pay contractual notice.

+2.10.3 Any other forms of severance payment falling outside these provisions must be authorised by or on behalf of the Full Council.

-2.11 Tax avoidance measures
+2.11 Tax Avoidance Measures